Eknes Airfield

 Eknes Airfield, also known as Rufisque Airfield, was an USAAF base located near Rufisque, a suburb of Dakar, Senegal.
-It primarily operated as a temporary transit and staging base of the Air Transport Command from February 1943 until June 1944.
+It primarily operated as a temporary transit and staging base of the Air Transport Command Northern African Wing from February 1943 until June 1944.

 History

 Prewar, Rufisque Airfield was under control of the Armée de l'Air.

 Following the Smith-Boisson agreement made on 7 December, 1942, by General Dwight D. Eisenhower and Admiral François Darlan, the United States gained the right to use aerodromes, harbors, roads, and other facilities in French West Africa.
 The United States Army Air Forces (USAAF) found that Ouakam Airfield's runways were too short for heavy bombers, while construction of the larger Mallard Airfield was still underway.
-Subsequently, between December 1942 and early 1943, the U.S. Air Transport Command (ATC) took over Rufisque Airfield for rapid expansion, and renamed it to Eknes Airfield.
+Subsequently, in December 1942, the U.S. Air Transport Command (ATC) Northern African Wing took over Rufisque Airfield for rapid expansion, and renamed it to Eknes Airfield.

+"Eknes Field at Dakar was dusty and barren, with a steel mat runway.
+I had never landed on a steel mat before, and was a bit surprised by the rattling and clanking.
+Water was scarce, the food fair; toilet facilities were of the outdoor variety, except showers.
+We were required to wear boots, or put pants legs under stockings as protection against malarial mosquitoes."